oroinc/documentation/backend/setup/demo-environment/docker.rst

 Run Application
 ---------------

-1. Download the repository with a docker-compose configuration file.
+1. Download the repository with a ``docker-compose.yml`` configuration file.

    Check out the git repository